schwink/android-recipies/README.md

-# llm-reference-android
+# reference-android

+A simple app showcasing latest versions of APIs and verified best practices.

-An experiment to prompt LLMs to imitate this sample code base with latest versions of APIs and verified modern Android best practices.
+Intended use is to prompt LLMs to imitate this sample code base.

 # Project structure